fbpx

 Visit the Post Office

-Visiting the post office before you leave and arranging for address forwarding or a change of address is a very convenient and important aspect of moving.
-Sure, you’ll have to drop a bit of cash, but it’s fairly inexpensive when you think of the benefits.
-You’ll be really busy when it comes time to actually box up your belongings and lug them into a truck, and the last thing on your mind will be calling every company and agency with a new mailing address.
-You also run the risk of falling prey to mail fraud if you don’t prevent your mail from going to an address where you will no longer receive it, so in the long run, it’s actually pretty smart to stop your mail from reaching your old place altogether.
-Most post offices have varying rates for different lengths of time for a change of address, so you can do it for as little or as much time as you wish, giving you a bit longer before you have to write out a list and call everyone on it about your move.
+Visiting the post office before you leave and arranging for address forwarding or a change of address is a very convenient and essential aspect of moving.
+Sure, you’ll have to drop some cash, but it’s relatively inexpensive when considering the benefits.
+You’ll be busy when it comes time to box up your belongings and lug them into a truck.
+The last thing on your mind will be calling every company and agency with a new mailing address.

 Make Arrangements for Utility Hookups